 Denver Bronze is dedicated to musical excellence and service to the community through artistic handbell performance and educational outreach.

 Director Paul Gentry has been ringing handbells for over 30 years.
 In addition to directing Denver Bronze, he has been a clinician at many state and area handbell events and conducted the Northern Colorado Festival Conference in March of 2007, 2008, and 2012.
 Paul has a percussion background and played in the Colorado State University Marching Band.

 Jonathan started ringing at Beth Eden Baptist School in 2000 and has been with Denver Bronze since 2013.
 He is a web application developer and maintains denverbronze.org.
 He's also a mail carrier for USPS.
-In his free time he enjoys bowling, hiking, and board games with his wife and sons.
+In his free time he enjoys bowling, hiking and board games with his wife and sons.

 Born and raised in Dallas, TX, Jeanne took piano lessons and sang in choir throughout high school.
 At Austin College in Sherman, TX she sang in the A Cappella choir.
 Jeanne graduated from the University of Texas in Austin with an MA in Math in 1968.
 Jeanne was married in 1969 and began her lifelong career in computer programming with the Texas Highway Department in Austin, eventually forming her own consulting firm.
 Jeanne moved to Denver in 1989 and saw handbells at Trinity Methodist and began ringing in 1990.
 She has rung in groups of all sizes, from solos to full choirs.
 She joined Bells of the Rockies in 2002 and has rung with Denver Bronze since its inception in 2009.
 She enjoys subbing for other groups as well.
 Jeanne has two sons, Steve and Ryan and she became grandmother to twins Austin and Tyler in 2012 and Charlie in 2015.